 For example, we may anonymise data, or encrypt data to ensure it can't be linked to other information about you.
-Learn more benefits the public customised search results
+Learn more customised search results

 For example, we process information about requests to remove content from our services to educate the public, facilitate research and provide transparency about these requests.